tomcritchlow/tomcritchlow.github.io/_posts/2024-04-16-active-advisor.md

 * Built Distilled an SEO agency into 50+ people across 3 locations
 * Led special projects at Google working with teams like the Creative Lab and BizOps
 * Developed multi-million dollar SEO strategies for brands
+* Created award winning content campaigns
 * Hired, managed and led teams
 * Sold millions of dollars worth of professional services
-* Designed websites and product experiences
-* Led positioning and narrative strategy projects
-* Built creative technology that gets used by 1000s of people
-* Created award winning content campaigns
+* Assembled innovation teams, run customer research, designed product interfaces and built landing pages

 So how about it?
-If you want to chat about working together grab some time or drop me an email: [tjcritchlow@gmail.com](mailto:tjcritchlow@gmail.com).
+If you want to chat about working together [grab some time](https://calendly.com/tomcritchlow) or drop me an email: [tjcritchlow@gmail.com](mailto:tjcritchlow@gmail.com).

 Of course, the best leads come from my friends.
 If you’re reading this and think you know someone who would be a good fit, I’d love an intro!